VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 - `GRIDN_CELLTEXTCHANGED`: the content of the cell is changed

 When the left button of the user’s mouse is pressed on some cell, the cell will be selected, and two notification codes `GRIDN_FOCUSCHANGED` and `GRIDN_CELLCLK` will be generated.

 If an application needs to know the notification code of the grid control, a notification handle function should be registered using `SetNotificationCallback` to handle all the received notification code.

 ## Sample Program

-Code in List 1 illustrates the use of a `GridView` control.
+Code in List 1 illustrates the use of a Gridview control.
 Please refer to grid.c file of the demo program package `mg-samples` of this guide for complete source code.

-List 1 Use of `GridView` Control
+__List 1__ Use of Gridview Control

 ```cpp
 int ww = 800;